captainill/react-flux-calendar/README.md

 This will install all dependencies.

-To build the project, first run this command:
+To run the server and build project (webpack will watch for changees -w), run this command:

-`webpack -w`

-To run the server:

-`node server.js`
+`npm start`

 And navigate to http://localhost:3000